Analysis of logics with arithmetic: Introduction

 As with local Presburger logic, it follows from prior results that $\Ctwo$ enhanced with global cardinality constraints has decidable (finite) satisfiability problem.
-But the exact complexity was again unknown.
-Decidability for logics enhanced with global constraints follows from the fact that the \emph{the spectrum of each tuple of unary formulas of the logic is effectively semilinear}.
+The exact complexity is not explicitly studied in the literature, although in the case of global cardinality constraints consisting of linear inequalities, tight bounds follow from results of Rudolph in~\cite{rudolphcardinality}.
+A natural approach to proving decidability for logics enhanced with global constraints follows is to show that the \emph{the spectrum of each tuple of unary formulas of the logic is effectively semilinear}.
 The spectrum of a tuple of unary formulas $\phi_1(x) \ldots \phi_k(x)$ is the set of possible values that the tuple of cardinalities of the satisfiers of the formula can have within a finite model.
 For example, for the pair of formulas $\phi_1(x)=U(x), \phi_2(x)= U(x) \wedge V(x)$ the spectrum consists of all pairs $(m, n)$ with $n \leq m$.
 The spectrum being effectively semilinear means that we can find a quantifier-free formula of arithmetic that defines it.
 From effective semilinearity of the spectrum, we easily obtain decidability with additional global constraints.
-Here we provide the first tight complexity bounds for several of these problems, one featuring arithmetic over counts of neighbors, another featuring arithmetic over global counts.
+Here we provide complexity bounds for several of these problems, one featuring arithmetic over counts of neighbors, another concerning computing the spectrum of formulas.
 See Table~\ref{tab:results} for the summary of our new upper bounds.
-At the same time, we provide simpler proofs of two fundamental results in the area: decidability of (finite) satisfiability for $\GPtwo$ (see Section \ref{sec:gptwo}), and effective semi-linearity of the spectrum for $\Ctwo$ (Section \ref{sec:ctwo}).
-We complement these positive results with a counterexample to semilinearity of spectra for $\GPtwo$ unary formulas (Section \ref{sec:gptwocounter}).
+At the same time, we provide simpler proofs of two fundamental results in the area: decidability of (finite) satisfiability for $\GPtwo$ (see Section~\ref{sec:gptwo}), and effective semi-linearity of the spectrum for $\Ctwo$ (Section~\ref{sec:ctwo}).
+We complement these positive results with a counterexample to semilinearity of spectra for $\GPtwo$ unary formulas (Section~\ref{sec:gptwocounter}).